20+ Best QA (Quality Assurance) Engineer Interview Questions

 The ultimate goal of a QA engineer is to protect the product (and ultimately the company) from issues related to government regulations.
 They make sure the product is market-ready and ready to be released to the public.
 QA engineers are primarily a part of manufacturing and software teams.

-Hiring a QA engineer for any size of a digital software company is a really wise idea.
+Hiring a QA engineer for any size of a digital software company is a sage idea.
 They are an additional safeguard against any faults, failures, or malfunctions that could happen when developing a digital product.

 25 QA Engineer Interview Questions and QA Engineer Interview Answers

-1. Say you have a particularly large suite to execute in a very short amount of time.
+1. Say you have a huge suite to execute in a concise amount of time.
 How would you handle this situation?

 I would have the team prioritize test cases first and foremost.
-Executing high priority test cases and then lower priority test cases ensures that the substantial defects in the product will be detected first, and the most important aspects of the product will be tested.
-I would also determine customer preference to find the most desired and important functions of the product, and then test those areas first before moving on to less important functions.
+Executing high priority test cases and then lower priority test cases ensure that the product's substantial defects will be detected first.
+The most important aspects of the product will be tested.
+I would also determine customer preference to find the most desired and important functions of the product and then test those areas before moving on to less important functions.

 2. Do you believe quality assurance engineers should participate in resolving production problems?

 Absolutely.
-Not only does involvement in production provide an opportunity to quality assurance engineers to learn more about the product, but a lot of the time, a lot of production issues can be easily solved with the participation of a quality assurance engineer and a quality assurance team.
-With this valuable insight, quality assurance engineers can implement product defects into writing their test cases to further improve quality in the product.
+Involvement in production provides an opportunity for quality assurance engineers to learn more about the product.
+Still, many of the time, many production issues can be easily solved with a quality assurance engineer and a quality assurance team.
+With this valuable insight, quality assurance engineers can implement product defects to write their test cases to improve product quality.